Tricks of the Trade: Pairs of twin beds

 I love a pair of twin beds!
 We generally do them for kids’ rooms, either for a shared space or for one kid who likes to host slumber parties.
 They are actually also great for a guest room—unlike a single queen, a pair of twins gives you flexbility to host two people who may be friends but not together.
 In a pinch, you can also push two twins together to make a King.

+In a shared kids room, it feels more important to signify whose is whose.
 Here are some of the subtle ways we have differentiated between the pair.

 Colorful Throws